 In the exercise, an introductory talk was given to explain the study's objectives.
-During the talk, we explained the four test methods (offset correlation, prediction intervals, joint probabilities, and implicit loss function) and how they can be used to assess the implications of uncertainty in spatial predictions to determine appropriate sampling grid space for a geostatistical survey.
+During the talk, we explained the four test methods and how they can be used to assess the implications of uncertainty in spatial predictions to determine appropriate sampling grid space for a geostatistical survey.
 We explained the structure of the questionnaire to the participants.
 We emphasized to the participants that we were not testing their mathematical/statistical skills and understanding but rather were testing the accessibility of the methods.
+We had a feedback session to allow the participants to seek clarification on the presented methods.

-The participants considered each method in turn and were asked to select a sampling grid density based on the method.
+The participants considered each method in turn and were asked to select an appropriate sampling grid density based on the method.
 Evaluation of the test methods was done through a questionnaire, as shown on Table 1.
-Using the first four questions, Q1 to Q4,
+Using the first four questions, Q1 to Q4, we wanted to find out if the method helped the participants to identify a sampling grid spacing.
+On Q5, we wanted the participants to assess the test methods in terms of their effectiveness in finding an appropriate grid spacing.